vidushi0204/Parallel-and-Distributed-Programming/MPI - Maze Generator and Solver/README.md

 - **MPI Broadcast**: Used to redistribute frontiers during the DFS-based maze solving.
 - **MPI Barrier**: Used to synchronize all processors at critical points in the algorithm.

-## Conclusion

-This project demonstrates the use of MPI for parallel maze generation and solving.
-The BFS-based maze generation is faster and simpler, while the Kruskal-based maze results in a more complex maze structure.
-DFS proves to be more efficient for solving the maze, requiring fewer cell visits than Dijkstra’s algorithm.
-Through parallelization, significant performance improvements were achieved, especially on larger mazes.